 - 14.1 Teaching staff including visiting lecturers and short course tutors should make their students aware of the evacuation plan for the room and building in which they are taught.
-This extends to lecture rooms, halls and theatres. - 14.2 In all teaching spaces and lecture rooms the lecturer or other staff member present must take charge of the students and ensure that they evacuate in the event of a fire alarm. - 14.3 Upon a fire alarm activation the member of staff must direct the students to the nearest safe escape route and ensure that all students leave the room and go to the fire assembly point, or refuge point if they need assistance to evacuate. - 14.4 At the assembly point the member of staff must assemble the class, remain with them and notify Campus Security of any student who cannot be accounted for.
+This extends to lecture rooms, halls and theatres. - 14.2 In all teaching spaces and lecture rooms the lecturer or other staff member present must take charge of the students and ensure that they evacuate in the event of a fire alarm. - 14.3 Upon a continuous fire alarm activation the member of teaching staff must direct their students to the nearest safe escape route and ensure that all students leave the room and go to the fire assembly point, or refuge point if they need assistance to evacuate.
+Teaching staff may be required to assist someone with a PEEP to get to a refuge point, or to reassure them, and contact Security Emergency if necessary. - 14.4 At the assembly point the member of staff must assemble the class, remain with them and notify Campus Security of any students who cannot be accounted for. - 14.5 In addition, all teaching staff must: - Observe all fire safety instructions, information and training - Co-operate with the University on matters of fire safety - Not misuse or interfere with any building fabric or equipment provided in connection with assuring fire safety - Report any relevant risks or deficiencies in and around the university buildings, or with fire safety equipment, arrangements, or procedures.